equivision/equivision.github.io/README.md

-# geometric-robot-learning.github.io
+# equivision.github.io
-Website for Workshop on Geometric Robot Learning
+Website for Workshop on Equivariant Vision: From Theory to Practice